fizolas/s60v3-bluetooth-gps/README.md

 Ctrl-C stops the session, leaving the system consistent

 GPS sharing works well with two different phones I've tried (E52, E72)

+You can simultaneously have an internet connection (using s60v3-tether in a separate terminal) and GPS from the same phone through bluetooth, as different rfcomm ports are used